 Today I'm excited to share a guest post with you by Ginny McKinney.
-Ginny completed the Tiny Transition + Downsizing E-Course a few months ago (which is now open for registration for the session beginning on March 1st!) and I've asked her to share her story because it is downright brave, inspiring and fearless.
+Ginny completed the Tiny Transition + Downsizing E-Course a few months ago and I've asked her to share her story because it is downright brave, inspiring and fearless.
 When Ginny sent me an email update about where she's at now - I just knew I had to share her inspiring story with you.

 I want to thank Ginny for taking the time to share her story with you today.
 I hope you find it as incredible as I do.
 Please note, this guest post does involve grief, death, and recovery.